 The Company also maintains a separate representation and distribution agreement relating to the development of the zinc gluconate glycine product formulation.
-In return for exclusive distribution rights, the Company must pay the developer a 3% royalty and a 2% consulting fee based on sales collected, less certain deductions, throughout the term of this agreement that expires in 2007.
+The Company must pay the developer a 3% royalty and a 2% consulting fee based on sales collected, less certain deductions, throughout the term of this agreement that expires in 2007.
 Additionally, a founder's commission totaling 5% on sales collected, less certain deductions, is paid to two of the officers, who are also directors and stockholders of the Company, and whose agreements expire in 2005.
-The expenses for the respective periods relating to such agreements amounted to \$120,277 and \$146,528 for the three month periods ended June 30, 2004 and 2003, and \$450,486 and \$452,059 for the six month periods ended June 30, 2004 and 2003, respectively.
-Amounts accrued for these expenses at June 30, 2004 and December 31, 2003 were \$153,723 and \$915,109, respectively.
+The expenses for the respective periods relating to such agreements amounted to \$534,896 and \$361,071 for the three month periods ended September 30, 2004 and 2003, respectively.
+Amounts accrued for these expenses at September 30, 2004 and December 31, 2003 were \$549,445 and \$915,109, respectively.

-The Company has an agreement with the former owners of the Utah based direct marketing and selling company, whereby they receive payments, currently totaling 5% of net sales collected, for use of product formulations, consulting, confidentiality and non-compete agreements.
-Amounts paid or payable under such agreement during the three month periods ended June 30, 2004 and 2003 were \$207,623 and \$228,083, respectively and the amounts for the six month periods ended June 30, 2004 and 2003 were \$425,260 and \$440,169, respectively.
-Amounts payable under such agreement at June 30, 2004 and December 31, 2003 were \$69,252 and \$68,388, respectively.
+The Company has an agreement with the former owners of the Utah-based direct marketing and selling company, whereby they receive payments, currently totaling 5% of net sales collected, for use of product formulations, consulting, confidentiality and non-compete agreements with such expense being expensed as incurred.
+Amounts paid or payable under such agreement during the three month periods ended September 30, 2004 and 2003 were \$187,432 and \$222,097, respectively, and for the nine month periods ended September 30, 2004 and 2003, the amounts were \$612,692 and \$662,266, respectively.
+Amounts payable under such agreement at September 30, 2004 and December 31, 2003 were \$61,305 and \$68,388, respectively.

 In August 2003, the Company entered into a licensing agreement with a patent holder relating to the utilization of a nasal spray product in the treatment of symptoms of the common cold.
-The Company agreed to pay the patent holder a two percent royalty on net sales of nasal spray products, less certain deductions, throughout the term of this agreement, that expires no later than April 2014.
-Amounts paid or payable under such agreement during the three and six month periods ended June 30, 2004 were \$591 and \$3,728, respectively, with zero in the 2003 comparable periods.
-Amounts accrued or payable relating to this agreement at June 30, 2004 and December 31, 2003 were \$5,341 and \$1,613, respectively.
+The Company agreed to pay the patent holder a two percent royalty on net sales of nasal spray products, less certain deductions, throughout the term of this agreement, which expires no later than April 2014.
+As a result of the discontinuation of the Cold-Eeze(R) Cold Remedy Nasal Spray product in September 2004, the 2004 results include a reduction to related royalty expense of \$15,691 and \$11,963, respectively, for the three and nine month periods ended September 30, 2004.
+There were no 2003 comparable period costs.
+Royalty amounts paid in advance relating to this agreement at September 30, 2004 were \$10,350, and accrued or payable amounts at December 31, 2003 were \$1,613.